 When planting in your backyard, assess the drainage of your soil before planting.
 While you may loosen the soil around the planting hole, the roots will spread farther than this small space.
 You could still experience problems with root rot if the surrounding soil is not well-draining.

 Simply keep an eye out on your potential planting spot after a heavy rain, or water the ground and monitor how quickly the water drains.
 If it pools around the soil for long periods of time, the site is not suitable.

 Poor quality soil in terms of nutrients or structure can be amended with a few handfuls of compost, but this is not always needed.
 Don’t add fertilizer to the planting hole either – apple trees won’t need extra nutrients until much later on.
 Plus, adding fertilizer while planting can cause more problems with growth than it will solve.

 Apple trees prefer slightly acidic soil with a pH between 6 and 7.
 A soil test will determine the pH of your soil, and will tell you some other useful details about nutrients, but is not absolutely necessary.
 Apple trees do not mind a pH slightly out of this range, but it is recommended for the greatest chance of success.

 Climate and Temperature

 With many apple cultivars come many possible climates and temperatures for growth.
-Most apple trees grow best in USDA Zones 5-8.
+Most apple trees grow best in USDA Zones 5-8, which is similar to peach trees.
 However, some cultivars labeled hardy or long season will grow in Zones as low as 3, while others are suitable for growth in Zone 9.

 Apple trees need to spend a certain amount of time in temperatures below 45F in order to set fruit, known as chill hours.
 The number varies depending on the variety, but most need around 500-600 hours.